 About your Guide

-To the ancient Maya, Sacred cenotes were home of the rain god, who was celebrated with human sacrifices.
-Yet, cenotes also guaranteed the only fresh water supply in the jungle and fostered the development of magnificent Maya cities all around the peninsula.
-Nowadays, these crystal basins offer spectacular scenarios to divers who explore them.
+To the ancient Mayas, the Sacred cenotes were home of the rain god, who were celebrated with human sacrifices.
+Furthermore, cenotes also guaranteed the only fresh water supply in the jungle and fostered the development of magnificent Maya cities all around the peninsula.
+Nowadays, these crystal basins offer spectacular sceneries to divers who explore them.

 The Cenote history